Daily guide for projects

 You should now have a question, a dataset and a hypothesis.
 One or more of these could be shaky/vague, and that is ok!
 As you start testing you hypothesis, the weak points of your project will become clear and then you can update what needs updating (question, dataset or hypothesis).

-The next modelling steps are steps 5-6 in the jupyterbook materials: selecting a toolkit and planning a model.
+Continue to Modeling Steps 5-6, selecting a toolkit and planning a model.
 For deep learning, the “toolkit” could be the specific flavor of deep learning model you want to implement (transformer, residual network etc.).
 The model planning would be the specific architecture you give to your model (how many layers, convolution size etc).
 Design your model in pytorch and try to get it to run.
 You don’t need to start training it yet: first make sure it is designed correctly.

 If you have been using a project template, this is a good time to branch out and pursue your own questions.
 The template was meant to get you started on some concrete analyses, so that you become familiar with the data, but now that you have more knowledge, you should be able to come up with your own question.
 Practice the first 4-steps again if necessary, they should be easier once you have a good question.

-Your starting point for workshopping your abstract should be step 10 from the Modeling steps 10 notebook, and especially the example projects (deep learning, modelling and data science) which show how you can build an abstract if you have been following the 10 steps.
+Your starting point for workshopping your abstract should be step 10 from the Modeling steps 10 notebook, and especially the example projects (deep learning, modeling and data science) which show how you can build an abstract if you have been following the 10 steps.

 Note: the timings for this day are just suggestions.
 You can spend more or less time on different parts depending on how much work you think your abstract needs.
 Also, take as much time as you need in the beginning of this day to carefully go through the modelling steps notebooks (including the example projects).